sf-wdi-31/how-to-hide-secrets/store-secrets-using-env-vars.md

 Let's get started

 1. First let's add `secrets.sh` to our `.gitignore` file to prevent us from checking it in.
-  Open `.gitignore` and add a line like `secrets.sh`
+The `secrets.sh` file doesn't even exist yet, which is a great time to ignore it.
+Open `.gitignore`, add a line that just says `secrets.sh`, and save the file.

 1. Add and commit the .gitignore file.